balthazarneveu/interactive_pipe/readme.md

 - Tuning sliders & check buttons  with a GUI
 - Cache intermediate results in RAM for much faster processing
 - `KeyboardControl` : no slider on UI but exactly the same internal mechanism, update on key press.
-- Support Curve plots (2D signals)
+- Support Curve plots (2D signals).
 - Gradio backend (+allows sharing with others).
 - Audio support in Gradio (live audio or display several players by returning 1D numpy arrays)
 - Circular sliders for Qt Backend